 In the COVID-19 era with ample time at home, many people are taking the opportunity to organize and simplify their living spaces.
-But decluttering your virtual space – including your computer, smartphone, cloud storage, etc. – is just as important as decluttering your physical living space.
+But decluttering your virtual space – including your computer (opens in new tab), smartphone (opens in new tab), cloud storage (opens in new tab), etc. – is just as important as decluttering your physical living space.

 Dawn George, Productivity Consultant at Evernote.

-Particularly because there has been a surge in the use of connected digital devices and the internet due to the pandemic (working from home, Zoom, kids using devices for home-schooling, etc.).
+Particularly because there has been a surge in the use of connected digital devices and the internet due to the pandemic (working from home, Zoom (opens in new tab), kids using devices for home-schooling, etc.).

 So the more we use virtual spaces, the more ‘virtual clutter’ we create, which in turn distracts us, slows us down and makes us less productive.
 But how do you get started with decluttering virtual space?
-Here are my step-by-step tips to follow to help you become more organised and productive.
+Here are my step-by-step tips to follow to help you become more organised and productive (opens in new tab).

 1. Start with organising your computer desktop